 Our choice for the best value wedge for beginners, the T22 gives new golfers more consistent contact with high spin rates.

-For our testers, the standout feature of the T22 is its unique sole design.
+I would say that the standout feature of the T22 is its unique sole design.
 The club’s narrow and cambered sole provides excellent versatility and stability, making it easier for players to get out of any type of rough or even when they find themselves buried in a bunker.

 The wider sole helps beginners generate more spin when compared to other sand wedges, providing more control and accuracy.